meatbroc/flight-tracker/README.md

 # flight-tracker
-css is internal and flight path tracking exists kinda🎉
+css is internal and flight path tracking exists now 🎉